Converting Gallons to Square Feet: Understanding Volume and Area

 Step 2: Determine the Depth (or Height) of the Liquid

 This is the critical piece of information often missing from the initial question.
-You must know the depth of the liquid (in feet) to proceed.
-For instance, if you're dealing with paint, you need to know how deep the paint is in the container.
-If you're dealing with water in a swimming pool, you need to know its average depth.
+Think about it: you must know the depth of the liquid (in feet) to proceed.
+To give you an idea, if you're dealing with paint, you need to know how deep the paint is in the container.
+Now, if you're dealing with water in a swimming pool, you need to know its average depth.
 Without this value, the conversion is impossible.

 Step 3: Calculate the Area in Square Feet